DaneshCode/Rock-Paper-Scissors/README.md

 ## 💻 Live Demo

-You can view the live demo of the calculator by clicking the link below:
+You can view the live demo of the Rock Paper Scissors game! by clicking the link below:

 <a href="https://daneshcode.github.io/Rock-Paper-Scissors/" target="_blank">🔗 Open Rock Paper Scissors game!</a>